yefim-g/yefim-g/README.md

 <h1 align="center">Hi 👋, I'm Yefim Gorodnitskiy</h1>
 <h3 align="center">A Data Scientist exploring the data world</h3>

+A little about me: I have a machining background, where data was used always in order to ensure production was accurate.
+From there I continued my journey in data through the Data Science course at BloomTech.

 - 🌱 I’m currently learning **advanced neural networks**